Know Your Risk

 High Blood Pressure and Women

-Women have unique risks for high blood pressure, a leading cause of stroke.
+Women have unique risks for high blood pressure, a leading cause of heart disease and stroke.

 Managing a Woman's Risk Throughout Her Life